B.S. in Early Childhood/Special Education; M.S. in Special Education

 After you complete all degree requirements, successfully pass New York State Licensure tests (EAS, CST and edTPA) and you have completed all required teacher certification workshops, you will be awarded Initial teaching certification by the New York State Department of Education (NYSED) in Early Childhood, with a secondary certification in Special Education.
 Please refer to the NYSED certification website (www.highered.nysed.gov/tcert/) for the most up-to-date certification requirements.

 The BS/MS degree in Early Childhood Education and Special Education is a joint program between LIU Post’s College of Education, Information and Technology and the College of Liberal Arts and Sciences.
-The teacher education programs in LIU Post's Department of Curriculum and Instruction are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The teacher education programs in LIU Post's Department of Teaching and Learning are nationally accredited by the Council for the Accreditation of Educator Preparation (CAEP).

 The following are the admission requirements for the BS/MS program in Early Childhood Education and Special Education: